-Over the years, OLITREM has thrived to increase customer satisfaction by improving its processes, services and quality while complying to the legal requirements.
-In order to do so several key management decisions were taken in light of these objectives (see Figure 2).
-These decisions are described in depth below and are important to understand how OLITREM is pursuing the Lean dream today.
+Over the years, FROSKY has thrived to increase customer satisfaction by improving its processes, services and quality while complying to the legal requirements.
+In order to do so several key management decisions were taken in light of these objectives (see Figure 1).
+These decisions are described in depth below and are important to understand how FROSKY is pursuing the Lean dream today.

-Figure 2: Time line diagram of critical changes in OLITREM
+Figure 1 - Time line diagram of critical changes in FROSKY

-In 2000, OLITREM was going through some difficult challenges as a business.
+In 2000, FROSKY was going through some difficult challenges as a business.
 Thus, some changes had to be made.
 At the time, the production manager, who had just started working in the company, was in a training program related to top managers, where the quality management standard ISO 9001:2000 (3rd edition) was being discussed.
-The organization which was in charge of the program was IAPMEI - Institute of Small and Medium Companies Support and Innovation - and they were selling a ISO 9001 implementation plan, which included the support of an auditor to conclude the project.
+The organisation which was in charge of the program was selling a ISO 9001 implementation plan, which included the support of an auditor to conclude the project.

-As a consequenc, OLITREM decided to adopt ISO 9001, reorganizing the entire company, and followed the standard requirements to be internationally competitive and provide the customers with good standards and practices.
-OLITREM was among the first 500 companies to adopt this standard certification in Portugal.
+As a consequence, FROSKY decided to adopt ISO 9001, reorganising the entire company, and followed the standard requirements to be internationally competitive and provide the customers with good standards and practices.
+FROSKY was among the first 500 companies to adopt this standard certification in Portugal.
 The entire implementation process took about two years.